Data4Democracy/town-council/council_crawler/readme.md

 ```

 ### Pipelines:
 Read more about scrapy pipelines [here](https://doc.scrapy.org/en/latest/topics/item-pipeline.html)

+**ValidateRequiredFields**: Checks all required fields are populated.
-**ValidateOCDIDPipeline:** Drop any events if `ocd_division_id` is not populated.
+**ValidateOCDIDPipeline:** Drop any events if `ocd_division_id` format is incorrect (needs improvements).
 **ValidateRecordDatePipeline:** Drop events if the `record_date` is not a valid python `datetime.date` object.

-**CreateEventPipeline:**: Process events returned by the spiders and create a database record for each event if it does not exists.
+**CreateEventPipeline:** Process events returned by the spiders and create a database record for each event if it does not exists.
 Requires database connection.
 This does not need to be activited (comment out to turn off) while developing spiders.
 Once a spider is fully developed the second step is to test it with a live database connection.
 **StageDocumentLinkPipeline:** Process document links returned by the spiders and stage link for downstream processing.
 Requires database connection.
 This does not need to be activited (comment out to turn off) while developing spiders.
 Once a spider is fully developed the second step is to test it with a live database connection.